Scheming

 Genesis 27:5-10, Jasher 29:3-5, Jubilees 26:3-6

-And Rebekah heard when Isaac spoke to Esau his son.
-And Esau went to the field as usual early in the morning to hunt for venison, and to bring it.
+Rebekah overheard when Isaac spoke to Esau, and Esau went out early that morning to the field, as usual, to hunt game and bring it back.

-And Rebekah spoke to Jacob her son, saying, “Behold, I heard your father speak to Esau your brother, saying, ‘Bring me venison, and make me savory meat, that I may eat, and bless you before the LORD before my death.’
-Now therefore, my son, obey my voice according to that which I command you.
-Go now to the flock, and fetch me from there 2 good kids of the goats; and I will make them savory meat for your father, such as he loves: And you will bring it to your father, that he may eat, and that he may bless you before his death.”
+Then Rebekah said to her son Jacob, “Listen, I heard your father speaking to your brother Esau.
+He said, ‘Bring me game and prepare a savory meal for me to eat, so that I may bless you before the LORD before I die.’
+So now, my son, do what I tell you.
+Go to the flock and bring me 2 good young goats, and I will prepare a delicious meal for your father, just the way he likes it.
+Then you will bring it to your father so he can eat and bless you before he dies.”

 Jacob thinks the plan won’t work but trusts his mother